top of page

 Since the images above do not involve selling to a publisher or collector, exhibiting them in a gallery or seeking approval from anyone else, you can sense how silly it would be to rate one or another as ‘better’.

-So once again, Frame it and claim it.
+Frame it and claim it.
 That means notice when you have made pleasurable choices.
 That’s your claiming.
 Make that a habit. (“Neurons that fire together wire together”.)
 Noticing is a sort of art collecting.
 Now that you have become an art connoisseur, the more you practice that noticing/claiming of what brings you pleasure, the richer your art collection.
 You do not have to share this claimed image with the rest of the world to enjoy the beneficial effects of your view-finding collection.
 You are claiming your views (both senses of that word!) for your own collection.

 The making of art is thought to be very healing.
 Remember that it begins in your mind, the choice you make in your personal viewfinder.
-You may find that looking at a painting—someone else’s claimed view—does not seem to have the same effect as making your own choices from the world around you.
+You may find that looking at a painting - someone else’s claimed view - does not seem to have the same effect as making your own choices from the world around you.

 Don’t be fooled into thinking that a rote craft is art making.
 You can stroke paint on a wall or knit a blanket with enough cognitive system left over to natter on about what a *&%$## jerk that other guy is, how unfair the *&%$## world is.
-That probably is not healing unless you are telling it to a therapist!
+That probably is not healing unless you are telling it to a therapist.

 Back in the 19th century the Japanese poets and artists who made surimono understood that the relationship between verbal and visual images was especially interesting.
 The one image did not just illustrate or explain the other.
 They formed a partnership and the viewer/reader was an additional factor in the total effect.
 One plus one equals three!
-As with haiku, there was more implied
+As with haiku, there was more implied - in symbols, references, implications etc. - which added to the enjoyment of surimono in much the same way as we get a kick out finally 'getting' a joke.

-As you make your way through the collections of Songs of Seeing you will perhaps see them in a slightly different way now that you have considered what we are doing when we making art.
+As you make your way through the collections of Songs of Seeing you will perhaps see them in a slightly different way now that you have considered what we are doing when we are making art.
 Art can convey beauty but also express a range of emotions and send powerful messages.
 Frame it and claim it is just the beginning.

 You may have asked yourself, What about making music?
 Isn’t that art making too?
-Probably your mind does something like Choose what’s dear from what you hear.
+Probably your mind does something like choose what’s dear from what you hear.
 Songs of Seeing are primarily but not entirely for visual pleasure.
 They are vignettes which are partly text after all, and texts have in them the abstract music of words.
 Words have an echoic or onomatopoeic character.
 Listen to the Songs of Seeing read aloud.
 You get to choose what you enjoy.
 Notice and it’s yours.

 Oh, maybe that’s why they are called Songs of Seeing….